2017 Iron Butt Rally

 In 2005 I became one of the first riders to use a tracking device.
 I started using real time tracking with a cell phone based service called Accutacking.
 That service allowed me to have a webpage with a map that showed my location over a 48 hour period.
 It was a good way to get into real time tracking.

 I recently upgraded the suspension on my Gold Wing with Progressive Suspension front fork MonoCartridge Kit and a new rear shock with a new Progressive Suspension heavy duty spring.
-Click here for the right up.
+Click here for the write up.

 I started riding Honda Gold Wing's in 2003 and I have owned 6 Gold Wing's since then ( 2003, 2005, 2007, 2008, 2009 and now a 2012 ).
 My 2012 is well equipped to ride LD endurance rides and to compete at high levels in endurance rally's.